Beyond Hearing: Learning Task-Agnostic ExG Representations from Earphones via Physiology-Informed Tokenization: Efficiency Analysis

 We evaluated the runtime overhead of our method on a commercial smartphone (Samsung Galaxy S24), which serves as a practical companion device for earphone-based systems.
 Since \proj{} supports real-time data streaming via BLE, we consider a deployment scenario where inference is offloaded to the smartphone.

-Because the Mamba architecture is not yet supported on Android and lacks corresponding hardware acceleration, we substituted Mamba with a Transformer of \textit{equivalent architecture and parameter size} (e.g., number of layers, $d_\text{model}$).
+Because the Mamba architecture is not yet supported on Android and lacks corresponding hardware acceleration, we substituted Mamba with a Transformer of \textit{equivalent architecture and parameter size} (\textit{e.g.}, number of layers, $d_\text{model}$).
 Prior work has shown that Transformers generally incur higher inference costs under comparable hardware acceleration~\citep{gumamba}.
-To preserve the core algorithmic behavior of \modelname, we retained both the multi-band tokenization and the 3D positional embeddings.
+To preserve the core algorithmic behavior of \modelname, we retained PiMT and the 3D positional embeddings.

-The resulting models were exported to ONNX and evaluated using 4-second input sliding windows (200 Hz sampling, with the same preprocessing as in the main experiments).
+The resulting models were exported to ONNX and evaluated using 4-second input sliding windows (200\,Hz sampling, with the same preprocessing as in the main experiments).
 The measured runtime performance is summarized in Table~\ref{tab:runtime}.

-Overall, the results indicate that inference can be executed in real time at up to 40 Hz with minimal resource consumption.
+Overall, the results indicate that inference can be executed in real time at up to 40\,Hz with minimal resource consumption.
 Preprocessing operations such as filtering and windowing can be performed directly on the \proj{} board.
 In addition, given that Mamba has been reported to offer $5\times$ higher throughput than Transformers, we anticipate supporting on-device inference with even lower overhead.